roberttidey/BaseSupport/README.md

 - edit BaseConfig file
 	- name / passwords for WifiManager and OTA
 	- defines for customisation of setup
 - add #include "BaseConfig.h" to top of ino file
+- after compiling and first serial upload use ip/upload to upload files from data folder
+- ip/edit can then be used to access the filing system
+- use ip/firmware to do OTA updates of new binaries